 - compensation for disturbance where a landlord terminates the tenancy with a notice to quit

-For example, the two parties can agree to sort out a dispute using a written representation procedure, avoiding the time and costs of a hearing.
+- the 2 parties agreeing to resolve the dispute using written arbitration procedures, avoiding the time and costs of a hearing

 If a landlord and tenant can’t agree on the appointment of an arbitrator, either of them can apply to the President of the Royal Institution of Chartered Surveyors (RICS) to make an appointment on their behalf for an arbitrator to:

 You must pay RICS for this service – the forms explain the fees.

 Landowners can get further information from the Country Land and Business Association.